czadikem/Autiboy-Linux/Containerization/Fedora-SilverBlue/README.md

 ### paste the ![docker-compose.yml](https://github.com/czadikem/autiboys-linux/blob/master/Containerization/docker-compose.yml) text into the text box in portainer

-### Then follow the Docker Containers Setup section then press deploy stack
+### Then follow the Docker Containers Setup section and then press deploy stack

 # Docker Containers Setup